TACIXAT/FuzzyFileSystem/README.md

 ## Future

 * Add types to `mask->ranges`.
 This way it could intelligently mutate a format's field.
+* Add more mutation strategies, beyond flip a bit.
 * Logging for errors.
 The syscall errors are a little vague.
 * Logging for reproducibility.
 Store all the touchés and masqués.
 * De/Serialize.
 The storage is pretty light, so you should be able to share your sick sets.